-The South American country is home to 1900 different kinds of bird – almost one in five of all the world’s species – making it the number one birding destination on the planet.
+The South American country is home to 1,900 different types of bird – almost one in five of all the world’s species – making Colombia the number one birding destination on the planet.

-The time has come to visit Colombia.
+The time has come to go birding Colombia.
 The country is now at peace, and tourism – especially people coming to see birds and wildlife – is booming.

 There are few countries in the world more geographically varied than Colombia.
 It has rainforests and cloud forests, grasslands and savannahs, deserts and wetlands, snow-capped peaks and both Atlantic and Pacific coasts.
 The country is divided into five key regions: The Amazon, the Orinoco and its savannahs, the massive mountains of the Andes, the rainforests of the Chocó, and the permanently snow-covered peaks of the Sierra Nevada de Santa Marta – each with its own unique avifauna.